parasaurolophus/rader.us/src/philosophy/computability.md

 \\(\mathbb{R}\\), is such a set, start by assuming that you can define a countable set of real numbers between any two real numbers in the continuum (points on the number line).
-It does not matter what rule you use to construct this list, since the point of Cantor's argument is to show that any such rule cannot represent all the points of the real number line between the chosen end points.
+It does not matter what rule you use to construct this list, since the crux of Cantor's argument is to show that any such rule cannot represent all the points of the real number line between the chosen end points.
 As for any countable set, we can look at it as a mapping from natural numbers to elements of our set.
 Real numbers are represented as potentially